-Racing was founded in 1882 and although now (2013) play in the fifth tier of French Football they were a founding member of the French first division, and in 1936 won the title (having won the earlier version of the league 30 years before) as well as the Coupe de France five times.
+Racing was founded in 1882 and were a founding member of the French first division, and in 1936 won the title (having won the earlier version of the league 30 years before) as well as the Coupe de France five times.
 David Ginola is one of the players discovered by the club.

 After the excitement of air travel to France (the first time the players would ever have been in a plane) there was an away trip to Sheffield Wednesday, and another victory (2-1) and another way above average crowd (43,671).
 The publicity machine that Chapman had built was doing its job as much as his team way.

 The month ended with an away game at another mid-table team – Chelsea, and this time the whole team remained the same.
-And this being November, it was another five – the third of the month, as Arsenal won 1-5 in front of an astonishing crowd of 74,667.
+And this being November, it was another five – the third of the month in the league and the fourth of the month all told, as Arsenal won 1-5 in front of an astonishing crowd of 74,667.
 Jack got a hattrick, Lambert and Williams one each.

 Here are the results for the month’s league game in summary

 - Op pos, is the league position of the opposition before the game

 - Pos is Arsenal’s position after the game

 - AC is the average crowd for the home team through the season, providing a comparison between the crowd on that day and and the norm expected by the home side.